Design, Construction and Development

 - 54 additional jobs per year

-Will the Precinct create jobs for locals and, if so, how and when?
+Will the Education and Community Precinct create jobs for locals and, if so, how and when?

-CDU is committed to supporting the local workforce and will seek opportunities to do so at all stages of the Precinct’s development.
+CDU is committed to supporting the local workforce and will seek opportunities to do so at all development stages of the Education and Community Precinct.

 The summary of the percentage of Darwin based consultants for each phase at this time is as follows:

 - Masterplanning – 38.0%